Syrian Civil War

 Daesh in Libya

-Abu al-Baraa el-Azdi, leader of Daesh (the Islamic State in Iraq and al-Sham), releases an audio-recording in which he accepts pledges of allegiance from supporters in five countries, including Libya.
-A number of militant Islamic groups across the country take up the Daesh's Black Standard, using the city of Sirte as their main base.
+Abu al-Baraa el-Azdi, leader of Daesh (the Islamic State in Iraq and al-Sham), released an audio-recording in which he accepted pledges of allegiance from supporters in five countries, including Libya.
+A number of militant Islamic groups across the country took up the Daesh's Black Standard, using the city of Sirte as their main base.

 Eurasian Economic Union

 On 29 May 2014, Belarus, Kazakhstan, and Russia signed the Treaty on the Eurasian Economic Union (EAEU), creating a single economic market, with Armenia and Kyrgyzstan joining later that year.
 The EAEU would succeed the Eurasian Economic Community (2000-2014), coming into effect on 1 January 2015.

 After talks between the leaders of Ukraine, Russia, France, and Germany at Minsk, Belarus, an immediate and full ceasefire came into effect in particular districts of Donetsk and Luhansk oblasts of Ukraine.
 This largely brought an end to fighting in the Donbass War, although there were still occasional skirmishes over the following two years.

 Greek bailout referendum

 Greek Prime Minister Alexis Tsipras, leader of the left-wing Syriza party, held a referendum over whether to accept the bailout conditions proposed by the European Commission, the International Monetary Fund, and the European Central Bank to manage the Greek government-debt crisis.
 The result was a 61% to 39% rejection of the bailout conditions.
 On the 13th, the Greek government accepted a milder bailout package.